proxeeus/quests/README.md

 This quest repository is focused on classic - Kunark - Velious.

-Right now (december 2017), the bulk of the quest & content work is being done on vanilla EverQuest.
+Right now (december 2017), the bulk of the quest & content work is being done on Kunark.
+Classic zones & quests are still updated whenevver needed.
+Velious development hasn't started.

 Prefered language
 =================